marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

    file.
 1. Verify [REUSE](https://reuse.software/) compliance through
    `reuse lint` command.
-1. Commit and tag with the corresponding
-   [(semantic) version](https://semver.org/) number.
+1. If you're not updating Node*, tag with the corresponding [(semantic) version](https://semver.org/) number.
-1. Push the code.

 ### How to Test Locally
-The generated APK shall be (self) signed to be able to install it on a real device.
+The generated APK (see [How to Build](#how-to-build)) shall be (self) signed to be able to install it on a real device.
 The [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer)
 tool can be used to quickly and easily sign any APK.